 Agnes Scott College seeks to enroll students of diverse backgrounds, interests, and talents whose academic and personal qualities promise success.
 Qualified individuals of any gender, race, age, creed, or national or ethnic origin are encouraged to apply.
 The college admits qualified students with disabilities and makes every effort to meet their needs.
-The Office of Graduate Admission, under policies and standards established by the faculty, considers each application for graduate or post-baccalaureate study, and examines evidence of sound academic preparation, ability, motivation, maturity, and integrity.
-Every completed application is reviewed thoroughly by graduate admissions and program faculty.
+The Office of Graduate Admission and Enrollment is led by the senior director of graduate enrollment, and reports to the associate vice president and dean for graduate studies.
+Under policies and standards established by the faculty, the graduate admission committee of each program considers each application for graduate or post-baccalaureate study, and examines evidence of sound academic preparation, ability, motivation, maturity, and integrity, as well as any field-specific considerations.
+Each completed application is reviewed thoroughly.

 A bachelor's degree in any field of study from a regionally accredited institution, or equivalent as documented by an official evaluation of foreign credentials, is required for admission to any post-baccalaureate, graduate certificate or master's degree program.
+The college makes reasonable exceptions for applicants who have completed commensurate, alternative academic pathways, such as RN-MSN programs, that do not confer the bachelor's.